robotics-upo/Hunav_isaac_wrapper/README.md

 #### 🧍 Agents Configuration

-Each scenario is paired with a YAML file in the `config/` folder that defines the HuNavSim agents to be used within it.
+Each world is paired with a YAML file in the `scenarios/` folder that defines the HuNavSim agents to be used within it.

 - **Available configuration files:**
   - `agents_warehouse.yaml` → for `warehouse.usd`